edited on September 13th, 2023 at 08:44 pm

 The MontanaBlack book was written by the German YouTuber and Twitch streamer Marcel Eris, “MontanaBlack88“.
 The book is an autobiography that tells the story of Eris‘ life.
 Including his childhood, addiction struggles, and rise to fame as a YouTuber and Twitch streamer.
 As well as his thoughts on gaming, social media, and the internet in general.

-The book itself is in German and I don’t know at this point, if it’s available in English or any other languages.
+The book is in German, and I don’t know if it’s available in English or any other language.

-Warning: The review contains topics such as drugs and drug abuse.
+Warning: The book/ review contains topics such as drugs and drug abuse.

 Marcel, also called “Monte“, is a German Youtuber from Buxtehube, a smaller town in Germany.

-I started to follow Monte a couple years back, I was really interested in him and his story, the journey of his life.
-Since it was no surprise to me that he struggled when he was younger through some of his stories were already told in videos, I was curious about the book.
-As I usually don’t read biographies, I was interested in the story of his life.
+I started to follow Monte a couple of years back, and I was interested in him, his story, and his life journey.
+Since it was no surprise that he struggled when he was younger, and some of his stories were already told in videos, I was curious about the book.
+As I usually don’t read biographies, I was interested in his life story.

-The book is about the young struggling Monte than his career on Youtube.
+The book is about the young struggling Monte and his career on YouTube.
 How he struggled and found but also lost friends through this earlier journey.

 How he struggled in school and found his “way out” in drugs, how he got kicked out, stole from his grandparents, and was homeless for some time.
 But also how he had help from his most beloved people around him and went out of this devil’s hole.